dekuNukem/duckyPad-Pro/doc/kit_assembly.md

 * One is **slightly shorter** than the other.

-* Separate them out before starting, don't mix them up!
+* Separate them out before starting

 ----------